ross-u/Addapp/README.md

 ## Addapp
-Addapp is a mobile app that provides asimple way to establish a 'digital handshake' between users and provide ability to easily add new contacts including bio, all social newtwork links, phones, emails and other relevant information while being offline via QR codes.
+Addapp is a mobile app that provides a simple way to establish a 'digital handshake' between users and provide ability to easily share your contact detais with others offline via QR codes.

 ## Motivation
-Built-in smarthpone Contacts Book apps do not provide an easy way to quickly add all the contact data and require all the input to be manually typed
+**Addapp** was built in order to provide a quick and intuitive way of adding and sharing contacts while online of offline.
+Built-in smarthpone Contacts Book apps require most of the information to be manually typed, while Addapp solves this with a quick QR code scan.

 ## Build status
 Build status of continus integration i.e. travis, appveyor etc. Ex. -